 Figure 1.
 Paydays on every other Friday

-We can use CEILING function to find the Saturday since dates in excel are numbers.
+We can use the CEILING function to find the Saturday since dates in excel are numbers.
 All dates on Saturday are divisible by 7 and for the alternate Saturday with 14.
 Because of that, we use the number 14 as significance in the formula.
-As a result, CEILING formula will return the Saturday from the defined date in cell B3.
+As a result, the CEILING formula will return the Saturday from the defined date in cell B3.

 Now we will explain why we add number one to the cell B3.
-If the date is on Saturday, CEILING formula will return us the same date.
-Then we will subtract that date with number 1, and get the date on Friday that is in past.
+If the date is on Saturday, the CEILING formula will return us the same date.
+Then we will subtract that date with number 1, and get the date on Friday that is in the past.
 Because of this, we must add number 1 to the date.
-Since CEILING formula result is always the alternate Saturday, we must subtract that date with number 1 to get the date on Friday.
-Finally, the next biweekly payday from date in B3 (26-Oct-18) is the date in the cell C3 (26-Oct-18).
+Since the CEILING formula result is always the alternate Saturday, we must subtract that date with number 1 to get the date on Friday.
+Finally, the next biweekly payday from a date in B3 (26-Oct-18) is the date in the cell C3 (26-Oct-18).

 In the second example, we want to find the alternate Friday from the previous example payment date results.